xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/xdcp.1.rst

 The \ **xdcp**\  command concurrently copies files  to  or  from  remote  target nodes.
-The command issues a remote copy com- mand for each node or device specified.
+The command issues a remote copy command for each node or device specified.
 When files are  pulled  from a target,  they  are  placed  into  the  target_path with the name of the remote node or device appended to  the  copied  source_file  name.
 The /usr/bin/rcp command is the model for syntax and security.
 If using hierarchy, then xdcp runs on the service node that is servicing the compute node.
 The file will first be copied to the path defined in the site table, SNsyncfiledir attribute, or the default path /var/xcat/syncfiles on the service node, if the attribute is not defined.
 The -P flag will not automatically copy the files from the compute node to the Management node, hierarchically.
-There is a two step process, see -P flag.
+There is a two step process, see \ **-P**\  flag.
 If the Management Node is target node, it must be defined in the xCAT database with nodetype=mn.
-When the \ **xdcp**\  command runs the Management Node as the target, it does not use remote commands but uses the local OS copy (cp) command.
+When the \ **xdcp**\  command runs the Management Node as the target, it does not use remote commands but uses the local OS copy (\ **cp**\ ) command.

 \ **REMOTE**\  \ **USER**\ :